Australians vote to determine conservative government future

 Both leaders will campaign in Melbourne on Saturday before voting in their hometown of Sydney.

-The first polling stations opened on the country's east coast at 8 a.m. local time (22:00 GMT).
+The first polling stations will close on the country's east coast at 6 p.m. local time (08:00 GMT).
 The west coast is two hours behind.
-The stations close 10 hours later.

 Due to the pandemic, more than 48% of Australia’s 17 million electors have voted early or applied for postal votes, which will likely slow the count.